mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 In the example I have above, I am using the RDD API that is written in Scala.
 Since Spark 2.0, it is now considered best practice to do all analytics in Spark SQL which sits on top of DataFrames.
 The reason is, SparkSQL is able to optimize the RDD Scala code to ensure that little or no shuffling happens during queries.

-Also, using SparkSQL is not lazy evaluation.
+Also, using SparkSQL is not a lazy evaluation.

 ### *Spark MLlib*

-In machine learning there are two kinds of algorythms.
+In machine learning there are two kinds of algorithms.

-- **Supervised Algorythms** This is where you already know some part of the output from input and using you goal is create a model to predict something new.
-Under supervised algorythyms, there are are main categories of algoryhms
+- **Supervised Algorithms** This is where you already know some part of the output from input and using you goal is create a model to predict something new.
+Under supervised algorithyms, there are are main categories of algorithhms
 	- *Classification*
 		- Naive Bayes
 		- SVM
 	- *Regression*
 		- Linear
 		- Logistic
-- **Unsupervised Algorythms** This is where you dont know have any output in advance.
-The algoryhms are left with the task of making sense of the output.
+- **Unsupervised Algorithms** This is where you don't have any output in advance.
+The algorithms are left with the task of making sense of the output.
 	- *Clustering*
 		- K Means
 	- *Dimentionality Reducation*